South Korean startup Cochlear.ai raises $2 million Series A to detect the sounds missed by speech recognition – TechCrunch

 Cochlear.ai plans to differentiate by building software that can be used with a wide array of microphones, including in low-end smartphones or USB microphones, without needing to be fine-tuned, instead relying on deep learning to refine its algorithms and reduce false positives.

-During the early stages of building a dataset for a specific sound, Cochlear.ai’s team records many audio samples by themselves using older smartphone models and USB microphones, to ensure that their software will work even without high-quality microphones.
+During the early stages of building a data set for a specific sound, Cochlear.ai’s team records many audio samples by themselves, using older smartphone models and USB microphones, to ensure that their software will work even without high-quality microphones.

 Other samples are gathered from online sources.
 Once the sound’s initial learning model reaches a certain level of accuracy, it is then able to search online by itself for more of the same kind of audio clips, exponentially increasing the speed of data training.
-Cochlear.ai’s Series A will enable it to build datasets of audio samples more quickly, allowing it to add more sounds to its software.
+Cochlear.ai’s Series A will enable it to build data sets of audio samples more quickly, allowing it to add more sounds to its software.

-“All of our co-founders are researchers in this field, so signal processing and machine learning techniques–we are trying many different algorithms, because every sound has different characteristics,” said Han.
+“All of our co-founders are researchers in this field, so signal processing and machine learning techniques — we are trying many different algorithms, because every sound has different characteristics,” said Han.
 “We have to try many different things to make one single model that can identify all different sounds.”